 Your heart's activity may be tested.
 This can be done with an EKG.

-Pain relievers, such as acetaminophen and anti-inflammatories are used to treat the pain.
+Pain relievers, such as acetaminophen and anti-inflammatories, are used to treat the pain.
 Anti-inflammatories may also relieve symptoms related to inflammation.
-Some patients can reduce their pain by lying on the painful side, holding a pillow tightly, or wrapping the chest with elastic bandages.
+Some people can reduce their pain by lying on the painful side, holding a pillow tightly, or wrapping the chest with elastic bandages.
 Codeine-based cough syrup may be prescribed to treat a painful cough if it is safe to do so.

 To help reduce your chances of getting pleurisy, take the following steps: